-Physician Self Referral Act (Stark Self Referral Law) also known as (The Stark Law) Title 42 of the United States Code (USC) Section 1395nn
+The Law Defined: Physician Self Referral Act (Stark Self Referral Law) also known as (The Stark Law) Title 42 of the United States Code (USC) Section 1395nn

-- Enacted in 1995, the Stark legislation was sponsored by Congressman Pete Stark of California in 1989 - It prohibits a physician from referring Medicare and Medicaid patients for certain Designated Health Services (DHS) to entities in which: - 3. the physician; or - their Immediate family member has a financial relationship unless an applicable exception applies - It also prohibits the Designated Health Services (DHS) provider from billing for any services rendered or goods delivered as a result of a prohibited referral - It ensures the physician's decision to refer is based on the best interest of the patient and not the physician's financial interest in the entity that provides the service or goods.
+A. Enacted in 1995, the Stark legislation was sponsored by Congressman Pete Stark of California in 1989

+- B. It prohibit s a physician from referring Medicare and Medicaid patients for certain Designated Health Services (DHS) to entities in which: - 1. the physician; or - 2. their Immediate family member has a financial relationship unless an applicable except ion applies - C. It also prohibits the Designated Health Services (DHS) provider from billing for any services rendered or goods delivered because of a prohibited referral

+D. It ensures the physician's decision to refer is based on the best interest of the patient and not the physician's financial interest in the entity that provides the service or goods.